 Please cite to this resource collection as:

-Brandon L. Garrett and Jon Ashley, Corporate Prosecution Registry, Duke University and University of Virginia School of Law, at http://lib.law.virginia.edu/Garrett/corporate-prosecution-registry/index.html
+Brandon L. Garrett and Jon Ashley, Corporate Prosecution Registry, Duke University and Univ. of Virginia Darden School of Business, at http://lib.law.virginia.edu/Garrett/corporate-prosecution-registry/index.html

 In addition, if one clicks on a case, one can see a detailed view with information just about that corporate prosecution.
 If one clicks on the crime, say fraud, then one can obtain a list of all corporations prosecuted for fraud.
 If one clicks on the penalty, then one can obtain a list of all companies sorted by size of penalty.
 Penalties are themselves broken down by type of payment.
 A glossary, below, defines the relevant terms used.

 PDFs of documents are also included for each case.
 For convicted companies, docket sheets are included.
 The dockets are unofficial and may be incomplete or out-of-date.
 The official dockets are available on PACER (fees may apply).
 For convicted companies, where available, plea agreements are also included.

 For deferred and non-prosecution agreements, the agreements themselves are attached, where available.
 Companion civil regulatory agreements are also attached, where available.